Sam Girard: Junior

 Girard was drafted third overall by the Shawinigan Cataractes in the 2014 QMJHL Entry Draft, making him the first player from Jonquière Elites to be drafted that high since Jean Imbeau in 1989.
 Girard moved in with power skating coach Julie Robitaille during his rookie season and trained with Mathieu Bellemare, and Bruno-Carl Denis to gain physical strength.
 Although he was drafted at 155lb, he bulked up to 164lbs by 2015.
 Robitaille also trained Girard at her power skating school, where he would later coach younger players as well.

 In his first season with the Cataractes, Girard recorded his first career QMJHL goal on November 15, 2014, in overtime to beat the Rouyn-Noranda 5–4.
 By the conclusion of his rookie season with the Cataractes, Girard recorded 43 points in 64 games which earned him the Raymond Lagacé Trophy as Defensive Rookie of the Year.
 He was also nominated for the Rookie of the Year Award alongside Dmytro Timashov and selected for the All-Rookie Team.

 In the following season, Girard continued his scoring success and recorded a career high 74 points in 64 games.
 He started his sophomore season by recording seven points in two games.
 Later in October, Girard was selected to compete in the CHL Canada/Russia Series for Team QMJHL.
 On November 2, 2015, Girard was named the Third Star of the Week after recording a goal and five assists in three games.
-He was eventually awarded the Emile Bouchard Trophy as the QMJHL Defenseman of the Year, the Frank J. Selke Memorial Trophy as the most sportsmanlike player, and CHL Sportsman of the Year.
-Leading up to the 2016 NHL Entry Draft, Girard was ranked 38th overall for North American skaters by the NHL Central Scouting Bureau.
+He was eventually awarded the Emile Bouchard Trophy as the QMJHL Defenceman of the Year, the Frank J. Selke Memorial Trophy as the most sportsmanlike player, and CHL Sportsman of the Year.
+Leading up to the 2016 NHL entry draft, Girard was ranked 38th overall for North American skaters by the NHL Central Scouting Bureau.